Official Cash Rate in New Zealand

 10-Year Bond Yield (%, eop) | 0.99 | 2.37 | 4.48 | 4.38 | 4.53 |

-Further rate cuts to come: The Central Bank indicated that it has scope to lower the OCR further, depending on the extent and effect of tariff policies and the inflation outlook over the medium term.
-Virtually all our panelists expect further rate cuts later this year to support economic activity; our Consensus is currently for the OCR to reach a terminal rate of close to 3%, with a weaker global economy due to tariffs a downside risk.
+Further rate cuts to come: Virtually all our panelists expect further rate cuts later this year to support economic activity; our Consensus is currently for the OCR to reach a terminal rate of slightly below 3%, with a weaker global economy due to tariffs a downside risk.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects New Zealand interest rate projections for the next ten years from a panel of 16 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for New Zealand interest rate.